borbware/emuurom-web/blog/25-08-10-slavic/slavicgamejamreport.md

 ***Cześć!*** I'm Borb, an Oulu-based indie game developer (wishlist [EMUUROM](https://store.steampowered.com/app/1634360/EMUUROM/), etc, etc) and game jam enthusiast (join [Retro Game Jam 2025](https://itch.io/jam/retro-game-jam-2025) in Oulu!!).

-Have you ever wanted to join a game jam abroad—maybe the biggest Polish game jam, the yearly [Slavic Game Jam](https://slavicgamejam.org/) in Warsaw—but don't know where to start?
+Have you ever wanted to join a game jam abroad — maybe the biggest Polish game jam, the yearly [Slavic Game Jam](https://slavicgamejam.org/) in Warsaw — but don't know where to start?
 You're in luck: this is my personal-experience-based guide on *How to attend Slavic Game Jam 2025!*
 * ***Note:*** If you happen to read this *after* SGJ 2025, the guide should be somewhat applicable for future SGJs as well.

 ### Pre-jam preparations